geolehmann/tetra_mesh/README.md

 This project aims to expand their idea by using GPGPU with Nvidia CUDA to speed up the calculations.
 The Tetgen software developed by Hang Si(http://wias-berlin.de/software/tetgen/) is used for tetrahedralization of the scene.

+The pathtracer code is based on the pathtracer by Samuel Lapere (https://github.com/straaljager/GPU-path-tracing-tutorial-3) and the smallpt pathtracer (http://kevinbeason.com/smallpt/).

 **Current status (02/29/2016):**